by Jerry W. Thomas

 The positioning possibilities that exist for any given brand or service are almost infinite in number.
 Some commonly used positioning strategies are:

-- Positioning against a channel of distribution, such as a season of the year, a particular type of weather, a human fear.
+- Positioning against a Channel of Distribution, a Season of the Year, a particular Type of Weather, a preference for the Color Blue, etc.

 Again, positioning possibilities are almost limitless for any given brand and can be defined in many different ways.
 The correct positioning of a brand is basic and fundamental to its success; an incorrect or suboptimal positioning can doom a brand to underperformance or failure.
 So how does one arrive at an optimal positioning for a given brand?
 The search for an optimal positioning begins in the mind of the consumer, and it is here that we must turn to marketing research for help.